Install the following software packages:

 If you get errors during installation, it is probably due to the installation of

 psutil which we use to gather system metrics like CPU utilization.
-Please check the installation instructions of psutil in this case.
+Check the installation instructions of psutil in this case.
 Keep in mind that Rally is based on Python 3 and you need to install the Python 3 header files instead of the Python 2 header files on Linux.

 Rally has a built-in auto-update feature when you install it from sources.
 By default, it will update from the remote named